 Sustained formation of blood vessels

 Cells require proximity to a blood supply.
 Once an organ reaches its mature form and size, the formation of new blood vessels is held under tight control to maintain constate supply of nutrients, but no more.
 Since tumors usually grow beyond the organ's original size, these tumors devise new blood vessels to meet the increased demand for oxygen and nutrients.
 This is mainly achieved by rebalancing the factors that favor or oppose new vessels' formation toward the former.
-These factors are also signals produced in the tumor surroundings and received on the cells lining the blood vessels to encourage expansion.
+These factors are also signals produced in the tumor surroundings and received by the cells lining the blood vessels to encourage expansion.
 Interestingly, this happens at an early stage of cancer development despite not reaching the maximum growth rate or size yet.

 Tissue invasion and metastasis to distant locations